KSP2Community/PatchManagerDocs/Writerside/topics/Values-Variables-and-Expressions.md

 ```
 $a: 5;
 $b: 3;
-$min: $a @if $a < $b @else $b; Results in 3 as a is not less than b, and in general this will always result in the minimum
+$min: $a @if $a < $b @else $b; // Results in 3 as a is not less than b, and in general this will always result in the minimum
 value between $a and $b
 ```

 ### Other Operators

-There are a few other operators not described here that are described within the advanced [Functions and Closures](Functions.md) page.
+There are a few other operators not described here that are described within the advanced [](Functions.md) page.

 ### Combining Expressions